-Moody’s, Fiserv announced as inaugural sponsors of Fintech at Cornell Initiative
+Moody’s, Fiserv named inaugural sponsors of Fintech at Cornell initiative

-The Cornell SC Johnson College of Business is pleased to announce that Moody’s Inc. and Fiserv have agreed to serve as the inaugural sponsors of Fintech at Cornell—a new initiative of the college.
+Cornell SC Johnson College of Business is pleased to announce that Moody’s Inc. and Fiserv will serve as the inaugural sponsors of Fintech at Cornell.
 Building from college-wide strengths and university collaborations, Fintech at Cornell intends to become a leader in financial technology research, education, and industry engagement.